Raet: Locations

-The moraine system has given rise to lakes including Lake Ladoga and Saimaa in Finland, Femsjøen and Vansjø in Østfold, Borrevannet, Goksjø and Farris in Vestfold, and Rore in Aust-Agder.
+The moraine system has given rise to lakes including Lake Ladoga and Saimaa in Finland, Femsjøen and Vansjø in Østfold, Borrevannet, Goksjø, and Farris in Vestfold, and Rore in Aust-Agder.

 Roads and settlements

 Particularly in Vestfold and Østfold, where the ridge formed by the moraine is prominent, ancient roads often ran along it.
 E6 from Halden to Moss in Østfold and E18 in Vestfold follow Raet for long distances; stretches of the latter still bear the name Raveien ('Ra way') for it.
 In addition to farms, settlements formed along the road, such as at Helgeroa, a natural transshipment point where it met the sea.
 In the Iron Age, burial mounds were often located near it.

 Protection

 In Norway, several areas of Raet are protected as national parks, protected landscapes and nature reserves.
 Two national parks are on the Raet: Jomfruland National Park in Telemark and Raet National Park in Agder; parts of the latter are nature reserves.
-In Vestfold, Mølen and Bøkeskogen in Larvik and Bokemoa in Sandefjord are all protected areas.
+In Vestfold, Mølen and Bøkeskogen in Larvik Municipality and Bokemoa in Sandefjord Municipality are all protected areas.
 The UNESCO Gea Norvegica Geopark has as one of its purposes increasing knowledge about the importance of geology, and displays information boards concerning Raet at Mølen in Brunlanes.

 In 1998, the Nordic Council of Ministers announced that several locations along Raet should be protected for future study of climate change.